-Future Conditions with the Proposed Action: There could be a temporary displacement of wildlife along the riverbank in the immediate vicinity of the bendway weirs during the placement of rock.
+Future Conditions with the Proposed Action: No tree clearing would be required since all work would be conducted from floating barges; however, there could be a temporary displacement of wildlife along the riverbank in the immediate vicinity of the bendway weirs during the placement of stone paving upstream and downstream of the weirs.
 Any potential wading birds or other wildlife present would likely move upstream or downstream of the immediate vicinity of the construction operations.
 Currently, there are no known active rookeries in the immediate vicinity of the proposed project area.
+A bald eagle nest is located approximately 630 feet downstream of Weir #3U.
+Construction activities in the vicinity of the nest are planned to occur in late summer after bald eagle young have fledged minimizing the potential for any adverse impacts.
+No construction activities would occur within 660 feet of the bald eagle nest during the nesting season, extending from 15 December to 30 June, without a disturbance permit in accordance with the National Bald Eagle Management Guidelines (USFWS 2007).